aliciatoshima/portfolio/readme.md

 ## Description

 This project is an HTML page that shows Alicia Toshima's portfolio.
+Link to GitHub pages can be found here: https://aliciatoshima.github.io/portfolio/.
 It features an image of her roommate's cat (Nemo), a brief bio, current projects built at Epicodus, education, and experience.
 An online resume.
 This project is an exercise in using HTML (and showcasing all of the elements learned), CSS, Bootstrap, and demonstrating proper indentation and spacing (hopefully).

 ## Setup/Installation Requirements